Dynatrace/dynatrace-configuration-as-code/documentation/docs/configuration/yaml_config.md

 application-tagging-multiproject:
   - name: "Test Application Multiproject"
 ```
-This would save us of content duplication and redefining same templates over and over again.
+This would save us of content duplication and redefining the same templates over and over again.

-Of course, it is also possible to reuse one template multiple times within one or different yaml file(s):
+Of course, it is also possible to reuse one template multiple times within one or different YAML file(s):
 **testproject/auto-tag/auto-tag.yaml:**
 ```yaml
 config: